morleym/furtive-handbook/docs/format-round-robin.md

 * Round-Robin supports ties!
 Unlike elimination formats, competitors can play a match and have a tied outcome.
 * Round-Robin has a significantly larger # of rounds of play per competitors involved compared to elimination brackets or Swiss
   * If you do not have adequate setups to run all available matches at once, then runtime will be longer
-  * On the positive side, competitors are guaranteed that many matches, and this is a common format for leagues played over several weeks
   * Again, you can break Round-Robin into smaller groups to save runtime
 * Tiebreakers can take some time to calculate if it isn't natively handled in the tournament software/tooling you're using.
 Keep this in mind and be sure to communicate timeline expectations to competitors & broadcast in advance.